rene-d/hackerrank/README.md

 ### Tools

-- `init.py` creates a new file for a given challenge based on the HackerRank template.
+- `hrinit.py` creates a new file for a given challenge based on the HackerRank model.
 Default language is Python.

 - `runtest.sh` is the script used by CTest to run the solution.